jeka-dev/jeka/plugins/dev.jeka.plugins.protobuf/README.md

     @Override
     protected void init() {
         JkProject project = ...
+        JkProtobuf.of()
+                .setProtobufVersion("3.25.1")
-        JkProtobuf.of().configure(project); // Adds the default protobuf source generator to the project.
+                .configure(project); // Adds the default protobuf source generator to the project.
     }
 }